Civil and military aircraft

 Our FalconResponse support service is on standby around the clock and provides rapid response in the event of an AOG.

-Dassault Aviation is responsible for providing support to the French government’s fleet of Falcon jets, under a maintenance contract designed to guarantee operational availability.
-The government has commended us on our performance over the first year of this contract.
+Dassault Aviation is in charge of providing support to the French government’s fleet of Falcon jets, under a contract designed to guarantee operational availability.

 Global network